 Writing erotica after the Fifty Shades effect

 Jenna Ellis is the new voice of erotica.
-With her first novel, Our Little Secret out now, Jenna talks about the importance of storytelling and emotional honesty in erotic fiction, and how far the genre has come in recent years.
+Before the publication of her debut novel, Our Little Secret, Jenna talks about the importance of storytelling and emotional honesty in erotic fiction, and how far the genre has come in recent years.

 My friend's grandmother died recently and when she and her mother started going through her granny's possessions, they found a neat hand-written manuscript in a box under her bed.
 They sat down and started to read it, unable to believe that the prim, Scottish matron with her tweed twin-sets they'd always had to mind their p's and q's around had penned such a saucy bodice ripper.
 They were actually very proud.

 The point is that all of us have sex, but we also all have a private erotic fantasy life, which most of us hardly ever share – even with our nearest and dearest.
 It's something difficult to express.
 Fantasy doesn't reflect you, or what you would actually do in real life, so admitting to the wildly salacious scenes you've imagined or half-imagined feels embarrassing.